coded-with-claws/carrousel_last_photos/README.md

 These are GNU/Linux shell scripts written to display a carrousel of photos on a Raspberry Pi running on Raspberry Pi OS Lite (only console, no GUI).

-The idea is to display the most recent photos (up to a given number of photos) of a folder are displayed, then check again which are the most recent photos to display, etc.
+The idea is to display the most recent photos (up to a given number of photos) of a folder, then check again which are the most recent photos to display, etc.
 It's useful for a folder where new photos are uploaded frequently.

+The default configuration is to display the 30 most recent photos, with 10 seconds for each photos (making a loop of 5 minutes).

 The display is done with the tool `fbi`, which you must install on the system.